MiaowCham/TTML_to_Lyricify_Syllable_Tool/README.md

 Input format should match the tool's processing logic for optimal results.

 ## License
-This project is licensed under the MIT License.
+This project uses the MIT License.